DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/speed-up-test-execution.md

 // that can be imported in tests
 ```

-You should avoid the `new` keyword when creating page model instances in your test files.
+Don't use the `new` keyword to create page model instances in your test files.
 Import the page object instead:

 ```js
 import myPage from 'path/to/page-model.js'